-The Company is subject to the corporate income tax according to tax law Law No, 91 of 2005 and amendments.

-- The tax inspection was performed by the Tax Authority for the year from the Company's inception until year 2009 and the tax resulting from the tax inspection were settled and paid to the Tax Authority. - For the years from 2010 to 2014 the tax inspection was performed and the difference was sent to internal committee. - For the years from 2015 to 2017 Company submits its tax returns on due dates according to law No, 91 for the year 2005.
+- The Company is subject to the corporate income tax according to tax law Law No, 91 of 2005 and amendments. - The tax inspection was performed by the Tax Authority for the year from the Company's inception until year 2014 and the tax resulting from the tax inspection were settled and paid to the Tax Authority. - For the years from 2015 to 2017 Company submits its tax returns on due dates according to law No, 91 for the year 2005.